danishfurkh/GroupWebsite/README.md

-Group Website Template
+# Academic Group Website Template

+## Overview
-Overview: This template is crafted with Jekyll, incorporating Bootstrap and Bootswatch to offer a straightforward yet customizable solution for academic research groups looking to establish an online presence.
-Designed for ease of adaptation and maintenance, it provides a solid foundation for showcasing your group's work.
+This template, built with Jekyll and enhanced with Bootstrap and Bootswatch, is designed to simplify the creation of websites for academic research groups.
+It is easily adaptable and maintainable, providing a streamlined approach to showcasing your group's projects and achievements.

-How to Use:
+## How to Use
+### Maintenance & Updates

-Maintenance & Updates: Leveraging GitHub for straightforward updates, the template features markdown pages and Liquid for dynamic content.
-Data for publications, news, and team members are stored as .yml files in the _data folder, simplifying the update process.
+Utilize GitHub for hassle-free updates.
+The template uses markdown for pages and Liquid for dynamic elements.
+Key information like publications, news, and team profiles is stored in `.yml` format within the `_data` folder, simplifying the process of keeping your site current.

+### Getting Set Up
-Getting Set Up: Familiarize yourself with Jekyll and GitHub for hosting.
-Fork the repository to create your version, renaming it to match your GitHub username and setting up a gh-pages branch for publishing.
+Begin by familiarizing yourself with [Jekyll](https://jekyllrb.com/) and GitHub, the platform hosting your site.
+To start, fork the [GroupWebsite repository](https://github.com/danishfurkh/GroupWebsite), rename it to your GitHub username, and set up a `gh-pages` branch for your site's publication.

-Local vs. GitHub Editing: Start editing directly on GitHub for convenience or set up Jekyll locally for more comprehensive changes.
-Consider using the GitHub desktop app for syncing changes.
+### Local vs. GitHub Editing
+You can choose to edit directly on GitHub for ease or locally with Jekyll for more extensive customization.
+The GitHub desktop app is recommended for synchronizing your local changes with your GitHub repository.

-Customization Steps:
+## Customization Steps

-Update Data: Modify .yml files within the _data folder (news, publications, team) to reflect your content.
+1. **Update Data**: Edit the `.yml` files in the `_data` folder with your group's news, publications, and team information.
-Modify Pages: Adjust the content in the _pages folder and other layout elements like the homepage title, footer, and header as needed.
+2. **Modify Pages**: Adjust content in the `_pages` folder and update layout elements like the homepage title, footer, and header as necessary.
-Adjust Style & Theme: Feel free to alter the style by updating or replacing Bootstrap/Bootswatch files in the _sass directory.
-For minor tweaks, the main.sass file in the CSS folder is your go-to.
+3. **Style & Theme**: Customize the style by modifying or replacing the Bootstrap/Bootswatch files in the `_sass` directory.
+Use the `main.sass` file in the CSS folder for minor tweaks.

-Copyright & Credits:
+## Copyright & Credits

-Use this template freely without the need for attribution, though any acknowledgment is appreciated.
-The template is available under the MIT License, promoting open and flexible use.
+This template is free to use without mandatory attribution (though appreciated).
+It is released under the MIT License, encouraging broad and flexible application.

-Feedback & Contributions:
+## Feedback & Contributions

-Your input and modifications are welcome!
-Sharing your site's link for potential inclusion in a public list would be valued.
+We welcome your feedback and contributions!
+Feel free to share a link to your adapted site for potential inclusion in a showcase.

-This concise guide is aimed at facilitating your journey from template adoption to creating a unique site for your academic research group.
-For a deep dive into customization and further assistance, please refer to the original GroupWebsite repository.
+This guide aims to facilitate the adaptation of the template to fit the unique needs of your academic research group.
+For detailed customization instructions and support, refer to the [GroupWebsite repository](https://github.com/danishfurkh/GroupWebsite).